Do You Need an Emergency Electrician?

 If you haven’t installed many new appliances lately (no new fridges, freezers, computers, etc), but your electrical bill is absurdly large, chances are that there is a problem in your electrical system.

-You should call an electrician to inspect the problem and see what circuits are inefficient.
+You should call your emergency electrician to inspect the problem and see what circuits are inefficient.
 This type of problem doesn’t go away on its own.

 8. Switches Give Mild Shocks